Things to Do at Empire State Plaza

 The Egg

-New York State Museum
+The New York State Museum

-New York State Art Collection
+The Empire State Plaza Art Collection

 Practical Information